 TGaz Editor: please revise line 8-12 on page 135 of 11az draft 1.5 as below

-The TOA field contains a timestamp that represents the time, with respect to a time base, at which the start of the first HE-LTF of the associated NDP frame arrived at the receive antenna connector.
-The ToD field’s value contains a timestamp that represents the time, with respect to the same time base, at which the start of the first HE-LTF of the associated NDP frame appeared at the transmit antenna connector.
+The TOA field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding (#2274) NDP frame arrived at the receive antenna connector.
+The ToD field’s value contains a timestamp that represents the time, with respect to the same time base, at which the start of the preamble of the corresponding (#2274) NDP frame appeared at the transmit antenna connector.